Discovery099/Cryptocurrency-Parallel-Tree-Optimization/CONTRIBUTING.md

 ## 📄 License

-By contributing to CryptoMerkle Pro, you agree that your contributions will be licensed under the MIT License.
+By contributing to this cryptocurrency parallel tree optimization project, you agree that your contributions will be licensed under the MIT License.

 ## 🙏 Recognition